Flynn-ADA/ada-uno-assignment/README.md

 Card animation glitch when move mouse off of card from underneath

-Hand not updating when new card is drawn

-Paper not clickable - switch back to card component

-No skip symbol in ascii - use mui icon

-Handle styling when user has alot of cards, may need stacking
+Handle styling when user has alot of cards, may need "stacking" style

-Final card - UNO! functionality
+Final card - UNO! functionality?

+Card size scaling.